NCAS-CMS/cfdm/docs/source/installation.rst

   or newer,

 * `cftime <https://unidata.github.io/cftime/>`_, version 1.1.1 or
-  newer (note that this library is istalled with netCDF4, but possibly not a new enough version), and
+  newer (note that this library is installed with netCDF4, but possibly not a new enough version), and

 * `future <https://python-future.org/>`_, version 0.16.0 or newer.